 The skills aspect is only one part of the full picture of employment and employability.
 The Dynamic Development Model encourages you to look at a much fuller picture including, Situational Analysis, Dispositional Analysis and building your 'capital'.
 The Dynamic Development model is one you can learn and use throughout your career.

-Click on the ‘Dynamic Development’ menu above on this website, or Click this link to login to LinkedIn Learning using your usual University of Leeds and search for ‘Dynamic Development’, then click on the ‘Dynamic Development Collection’ in the search results.
+Click on the 'Dynamic Development' menu above on this website, or click this link to login to LinkedIn Learning using your usual University of Leeds login details, search for 'Dynamic Development', then click on the 'Dynamic Development Collection' in the search results.